WestHealth/pyvis/pyvis/source/tutorial.rst

 .. note:: If you mouse over each node you will see that the "title" of a node attribute is responsible for rendering data on mouse hover.

-Detailed optioal argument documentation for nodes are in the :meth:`network.Network.add_node` method documentation.
+Detailed optional argument documentation for nodes are in the :meth:`network.Network.add_node` method documentation.

 Edges
 -----